 Allwinner Business Units

 So why bother doing different processors since they are so similar?
 Last time, we were told Allwinner A64 and R18 had different SDKs, so it should be the same for R40 and V40.
-Allwinner has different family of processors dedicated to different market segments: A-series are application processors, H-series are for home entertainment, R-series for the IoT, and V-Series for video camera applications.
+Allwinner has a different family of processors dedicated to different market segments: A-series are application processors, H-series are for home entertainment, R-series for the IoT, and V-Series for video camera applications.
 In some ways, it makes sense to have different business units that specialize in specific market segments.
-If you customer wants to make an action camera redirect him to the V-series guys, a TV box that’s for H-series, and so on.
+If your customer wants to make an action camera redirect him to the V-series guys, a TV box that’s for H-series, and so on.

 Jon had more insights on this business organization: